mario-baptista/cogsi2526-1211265-1250525-1250204/CA3/Part2/README.md

 ### Step 2: Modify Vagrantfile for Two VMs

-Edit `CA3/Part2/Vagrantfile` to define two separate VMs: one for the application and one for the database.
+Edit `CA3/Part2/Vagrantfile` to define two separate VMs: one for the database (started first to ensure availability) and one for the application.

 The updated Vagrantfile looks like this: